 (b) you did not present your case properly at the time when bail was refused.

+If you are in custody during a trial that extends beyond one day, a judicial officer need not consider your case for bail, however, you may apply for bail.

 5. Warrant cases

-If you have been arrested under a warrant you must as soon as is practicable be taken either before a Justice of the Peace to consider bail or before the court which issued the warrant.
+If you have been arrested under a warrant you must as soon as is practicable be taken either before a justice to consider bail or before the court which issued the warrant.

-6. Where charge is murder or wilful murder
+6. Where charge is murder

+If you are an adult charged with murder, an application for bail may be made by you or on your behalf to a judge of the Supreme Court.

-If you are charged with murder or wilful murder, you must as soon as is practicable be taken before a Supreme Court Judge, or before a Court which will refer you to a Supreme Court Judge, so that he can consider bail.
+If you are a child charged with murder, you are to be taken before a judge of the Children’s Court as soon as is practicable for consideration of bail, whether or not an application for bail is made by you or on your behalf.

 7. Decision may be delayed